zshi719/2025-Data-24100/lesson_plan/week_1.md

 * However, on thursday you will need to verify that your computer is set up according to [the preliminary assignment](../assignments/prelims.md).
 This will be graded as a quiz (but out of 5 points).
 * TuTh will both be lectures.

+## Resources
+* Chapter \#1 of [Effective Computation in Physics](http://lilith.fisica.ufmg.br/~dickman/transfers/comp/textos/Effective%20Computation%20in%20Physics%20(Python).pdf) cover a lot of the ground here.
+* You can also ask an LLM (ChatGPT, etc.) tons of questions and get good results.
+The information in this chapter is old, well-know and you can expect to get the correct results using any well-trained LLM.

 ## Day #1: Terminal, Command Line and Shell

 ### Learning objectives: